Simla Conference: Wavell Plan

-Details

 In May 1945 Wavell visited London and discussed his ideas with the British Government.
 These London talks resulted in the formulation of a definite plan of action which was officially made public simultaneously on 14 June 1945 by L.S.
 Amery, the Secretary of State for India, in the House of Commons and by Wavell in a broadcast speech delivered from Delhi.
 The plan, commonly known as the Wavell Plan, proposed the following: